Understanding Agile (Without the Theater)

 - Dec 30, 2025

-Agile isn’t a set of ceremonies you “do to” a team.
-It’s a way of working that helps people learn faster, decide faster, and deliver value sooner—especially when the work is complex and the path isn’t fully known on day one.
+Agile isn’t a set of ceremonies you “do to” a team; that version of agile is dead (and should be).
+It’s a way of working that helps people learn faster, decide faster, and deliver value sooner, especially when the work is complex and the path isn’t fully known on day one.

 The pillars that actually matter

-Responding to changePlans are hypotheses.
-Agile teams adjust based on what they learn, without rewriting the entire world every week.
+Responding to change, plans are hypotheses; we work to validate or invalidate them as quickly as possible.
+Agile teams adjust based on what they learn, without starting from scratch every week.

-My perspective on Agile (and why it still works)
+My perspective on Agile (and why it's not dead yet)

 Over the years, I’ve seen Agile succeed across startups and large enterprises when it’s treated as a delivery system, not a religion.